Export field constructions

 Export field constructions as text

-If you have ever tried to document a field construction to a text file, you will know that it is not possible and where complex field constructions are involved (like those of fellow MVP Paul Edstein who uses the pseudonym 'Macropod' in the Word forums, in his remarkable work on date calculations) attempting to reproduce them is a nightmare.
-This simple macro solution overcomes that.
+If you have ever tried to copy a field construction to a text file, you will know that it is not possible and where complex field constructions are involved (like those of fellow MVP Paul Edstein who uses the pseudonym 'Macropod' in the Word forums, in his remarkable work on date calculations) attempting to reproduce them manually is a nightmare.
+This page aims to resolve that.

 Copy and paste the following macro code into the module you have created, save and close the macro editor.